 Open Doors has heard some reports that believers are ‘converting back’ to Hinduism in order to receive aid.
 You’d think that this sort of coerced conversion would be prosecuted under the anti-conversion laws – but converting people to Hinduism, even by force, fraud or inducement, appears not to be covered by existing anti-conversion laws in different states.
 Sometimes the law explicitly excludes conversion to Hinduism (‘reconversions to the religions of one’s forefathers’); in other states, police simply ignore it.

-At the other extreme, innocent Christian activities are targeted, because the terms of the laws are so ambiguous.
+At the other extreme, innocent Christian activities are targeted in many states, because the terms of the laws are so ambiguous.
 This has included singing Christmas carols, private church gatherings and even distributing humanitarian aid.
 Despite the frequent abuses of the laws, very few convictions have been successfully made under them – possibly none.
 They are used as a way to hamper religious freedom and harass those who leave Hinduism, rather than to secure convictions.
-These laws also create a culture of impunity: the eight states with anti-conversion laws account for more incidents of violence against Christians than all the other 21 states combined.
+These laws also create a culture of impunity: the nine states with anti-conversion laws account for more incidents of violence against Christians than all the other 20 states combined.
 Whether these laws are cause or effect, there is certainly a feeling of extreme vulnerability for believers like Gagan in intolerant communities.